hashicorp/nomad/website/source/guides/operating-a-job/advanced-scheduling/preemption-service-batch.html.md

 scheduling requests in priority order.
 Preemption, implemented in Nomad 0.9 allows Nomad to evict running allocations to place allocations of a higher priority.
 Allocations of a job that are blocked temporarily go into "pending" status until the cluster has additional capacity to run them.
-This allows operators to run high priority tasks even under resource contention across the cluster.
+This is useful when operators need to run relatively higher priority tasks sooner even under resource contention across the cluster.

 While Nomad 0.9 introduced preemption for [system][system-job] jobs, Nomad 0.9.3 [Enterprise][enterprise] additionally allows preemption for